 How to apply that at home:

-- If you want lively talk: use more face-to-face seating, tighter social distance, and a centered table.
+- If you want lively talk, use more face-to-face seating and a centered table.

-- If you want relaxed coexistence (reading, quiet TV): use an L shape or slightly offset sofas so eye contact is optional.
+- If you want relaxed coexistence, such as reading or quiet TV, use an L-shape or a slightly offset arrangement.

 Make Two Sofas Look Intentional